Florida Wing Civil Air Patrol: History

 Prior to the creation of Civil Air Patrol, the state of Florida created its own group of paramilitary civilian aviators to patrol its coastline.
 Organized in 1941, the First Air Squadron was mustered in on May 28, 1941.
 Organized under the Florida Defense Force, the First Air Squadron was made up of civilian volunteers, and all aircraft were privately owned.
 Members were required to either have a private pilot's license or have served in the military at least one year to join.
 The First Air Squadron patrolled the Florida coast for U-boats and assisted in search and rescue missions.

 Civil Air Patrol was created on December 1, 1941.
 In Florida, the First Air Squadron was reorganized as a Civil Air Patrol unit.
 By early January 1942, Florida wing was organized into seven different operation groups, each with a commander and staff.

+Following the creation of the USAF, Public Law 80-557 in May 1948 officially designated CAP as the Air Force's civilian auxiliary.
+This law empowered the Secretary of the Air Force to assign military and civilian personnel to liaison offices at all levels of CAP, including the National, Regional, and Wing levels.
+These offices were established to assist CAP in fulfilling its missions, providing a direct "military counterpart" to CAP leadership to facilitate training, supply, and operational coordination.
+Wing liaison officers were typically active duty aeronautically rated USAF lieutenant colonels assisted by an active duty master sergeant or senior master sergeant from an administrative career field, both in a terminal pre-retirement assignment.
+Air Force Reserve and/or Air National Guard officers would also occasionally assist these liaison offices on an ad hoc part-time basis.

+CAP-USAF Liaison Offices were typically located on active air force bases or, in the case of those states without an active USAF installation, on Air Force Reserve or Air National Guard bases at civilian airports.
+In Florida, the USAF-CAP LO was established at Orlando AFB, which became Naval Training Center Orlando following that installation's transfer from USAF to the U.S. Navy in 1969.
+The Florida Wing headquarters and the USAF-CAP LO then transferred to nearby McCoy AFB in 1971.
+When McCoy AFB was closed in 1975, the non-airfield portion of the base was transferred to the Navy as the NTC Orlando McCoy Annex and both the CAP Florida Wing headquarters and the USAF-CAP LO remained as tenants.